gabrielaliera/StickersXYZ/README.md

   </ul>

 # Notes
 This project involved improving the legacy code from a hypnotical e-commerce website using a LAMP( Linux, Apache, MariaDB, and PHP).
-We reviewed all the files and learned how they interact in this application.
+We reviewed all the files and learned how they interacted in this application.
 I will not add new features to this application as I plan to continue working on new projects.